 - The donor determines if their donation is eligible for a company match using a matching gift database.

-- If it’s determined their employer will match their donation, the donor can click on the link to the online forms provided by the database and submit the forms.
+- If their employer will match their donation, the donor can click on the link to the online forms provided by the database and submit the request.

 - The donor’s employer reviews the forms and follows up with the nonprofit to confirm the donation.